Ditectrev/DP-203/README.md

 ![Question 183](images/question183.jpg)

-- [ ] Distribution: Clustered columnstore.
+- [ ] Distribution: Round robin.
 Index: Clustered columnstore.
-- [ ] Distribution: Clustered.
-Index: Nonclusteredi.
+- [ ] Distribution: Replicated.
+Index: Nonclustered.
 - [x] Distribution: Hash.
 Index: Clustered columnstore.
-- [ ] Distribution: Clustered.
-Index: Nonclusteredi.
+- [ ] Distribution: Hash.
+Index: Clustered.

 ### You have an Azure Data Lake Storage Gen2 account named account1 that stores logs as shown in the following table.
 You do not expect that the logs will be accessed during the retention periods.
 You need to recommend a solution for account1 that meets the following requirements: Automatically deletes the logs at the end of each retention period Minimizes storage costs What should you include in the recommendation?

 ![Question 184](images/question184.jpg)

-- [ ] To minimize storage costs: Azure Blob storage litecycle manasement rules.
-To delete logs automatically: Stote the infrastructure loos in the Cool accoss tier and the application lous in the archive access tier.
+- [ ] To minimize storage costs: Store the infrastructure logs in the Cool access tier and the application logs in the Archive access tier.
+To delete logs automatically: Azure Data Factory pipelines.
-- [ ] To minimize storage costs: Azure Blob storage litecycle manasement rules.
-To delete logs automatically: Stote the infrastructure loos in the Cool accoss tier and the application lous in the archive access tier.
+- [ ] To minimize storage costs: Store the infrastructure logs and the application logs in the Cool access tier.
+To delete logs automatically: Azure Blob storage lifecycle management rules.
-- [ ] To minimize storage costs: Azure Blob storage litecycle manasement rules.
-To delete logs automatically: Azure Blob storage litecycle manasement rules.
+- [ ] To minimize storage costs: Store the infrastructure logs in the Cool access tier and the application logs in the Archive access tier.
+To delete logs automatically: Immutable Azure Blob storage time-based retention policies.
-- [x] To minimize storage costs: Stote the infrastructure loos in the Cool accoss tier and the application lous in the archive access tier.
-To delete logs automatically: Azure Blob storage litecycle manasement rules.
+- [x] To minimize storage costs: Store the infrastructure logs in the Cool access tier and the application logs in the Archive access tier.
+To delete logs automatically: Azure Blob storage lifecycle management rules.

 ### You plan to perform batch processing in Azure Databricks once daily.
 Which type of Databricks cluster should you use?